amartinescalera/dotfiles/README.md

 ![alt text](logo.png "Diagram Description")
 <img align="left" width="0" height="166px" hspace="10"/>

-💨 Speedup your MacOS setup with this fine tuning settings
+💨 Speedup your MacOS setup with this fine-tuning settings

 :scream_cat: Repository containing all the automations required to setup my MacOS in just a few seconds after a fresh install.

-:registered: This is my own configuration from CodelyTV (https://github.com/CodelyTV/dotfiles), for any doubts or more information go to the original copy, or write me
+:registered: This is my own configuration from CodelyTV (https://github.com/CodelyTV/dotfiles).

 ## 📜 Table of Contents